PrimeCodeLabs/PrimeCodeLabs.github.io/_posts/advanced-python/2023-06-25-advanced-memory-management.md

 #### Case Studies and Examples

 Let’s bring this home with a practical example.
 Suppose you’re processing large datasets.
-How can you optimize this?
+How can you optimise this?

 1. **Use Memory Views:**
    Work directly on existing data structures instead of creating new ones.